hgwood/codingame/skynet-revolution/readme.md

 Score : 100%

 `the-chasm-original.py` contains the original submitted code. `the-chasm.py` contains a simplified version with an accent on readability. `the-chasm-coroutine.py` is the same as the latter but uses a coroutine instead of a closure, as an experiment.
 It turns out the closure is shorter and probably clearer.

+## The Bridge

+Score : 58%

+`the-bridge.py` contains the original submitted code.